s-fifteen-instruments/pyS15/README.md

     print(op, op_std)

  ### 4 Use a device app
- The apps folder contains graphical user interfaces for s-fifteen devices.
+ The apps folder contains graphical user interfaces (GUI) for s-fifteen devices.
  Those with plotting features require PyQt5 and pyqtgraph (install them with:  pip install PyQt5, pyqtgraph).

+ The GUIs can be started by

+     from S15lib.apps import powermeter_app
+     powermeter_app.main()

+ or by downloading them from https://github.com/s-fifteen-instruments/pyS15/tree/master/S15lib/apps and then starting them with

+    python an_app.py